DawnbrandBots/emcee-tournament-bot/guides/open.template.md

 Further details will be sent to private channels.
 ```
 mc!start {}|TIMER|skip```
 Both the timer and skip parameters are optional.
 The round timer defaults to 50 minutes and must be of the form `mm` or `hh:mm`.
+This only applies to round 1 and an explicit zero timer results in no timer.
 The skip parameter must come after the timer parameter if provided and be exactly `skip`.
 It skips sending pairings in DMs.